 #9.
 Quirky Glamping Village, Sligo

 Quirky Glamping Village is a transport themed accommodation park located between Mayo and Sligo along Ireland’s Wild Atlantic Way.
 Not only does it contain its own Boeing 767 aeroplane, they have lots of quirky accommodation options to relax in and explore including ten double decker buses, three train carriages, boats in The Marina and eight taxi cabs!
+The Quirky Glamping Village is still under construction and hopes to open in 2019, but we had to include it as it is going to be one of the most unique glamping sites in Ireland!

 #10.
 WildFlower Glamping, Cavan